Ken Coleman: Early life

 Coleman was born in Hartford, Connecticut, in 1925, the son of William (a salesman) and his wife Frances.
 The family subsequently moved to Dorchester, Massachusetts, and then to nearby Quincy, where he was raised.
 Coleman graduated from North Quincy High School in 1943.
 He was a pitcher on the North Quincy High School baseball team, and subsequently played in the semi-pro Park League.
-But he had dreams of being a sports broadcaster from the time he was a boy, when he enjoyed listening to the games on radio.
+But Coleman had dreams of being a sports broadcaster from the time he was a boy, when he enjoyed listening to the games on radio.

 After serving in the U.S. Army, where he was a sergeant during World War II, Coleman took oratory courses for one year at Curry College, and then broke into broadcasting in Rutland, Vermont, in 1947, working for station WSYB.
 He called the play-by-play of the Rutland Royals of the Vermont Northern League, a summer collegiate baseball circuit akin to the Cape Cod League.
-He also was a newscaster and a deejay on the station.
+Coleman also was a newscaster and a deejay on the station.
 He was hired by station WJDA in Quincy, where he worked as a sports reporter until 1951; he then worked for a year at WNEB in Worcester.
-During this time, he was broadcasting Boston University football during the Harry Agganis era.
+During this time, Coleman was broadcasting Boston University football during the Harry Agganis era.

 Broadcasting career

 Cleveland Indians and Browns

-He received critical praise for his college football play-by-play, which led to his big break: in 1952, he got the opportunity to broadcast for the NFL Cleveland Browns (1952–1965), calling play-by-play of every touchdown that Hall of Fame running back Jim Brown ever scored.
+Coleman received critical praise for his college football play-by-play, which led to his big break: in 1952, he got the opportunity to broadcast for the NFL Cleveland Browns (1952–1965), calling play-by-play of every touchdown that Hall of Fame running back Jim Brown ever scored.
 He also began his MLB broadcasting career, calling Cleveland Indians games on television for ten seasons (1954–1963).
 In his first year with the Indians, Coleman called their record-setting 111-win season and their World Series loss to the New York Giants.

 Coleman broadcast college football for various teams, including Ohio State and Harvard, as well as BU.
 He was the play-by-play announcer for the 1968 Harvard-Yale football game, a game forever remembered for the incredible Harvard comeback from a 16-point deficit to tie Yale at 29–29 in the game's last 42 seconds.
-He also called NFL games for NBC in the early 1970s, and later in his career called Connecticut and Fairfield basketball games for Connecticut Public Television.
+Coleman also called NFL games for NBC in the early 1970s, and later in his career called Connecticut and Fairfield basketball games for Connecticut Public Television.